Savionazario/clean_architecture_app/README.md

 # clean_architecture_app

-A Flutter project to study and apllies concepts of clean architecture
+A Flutter project to study and apply concepts of clean architecture

 ## Getting Started